Dutch Vs Afrikaans: What are the Differences?

 At the end of the 16th century, Africa went through a long period of political turmoil and unrest in the continent.
 In the 16th Century, the European powers were exploring the World by acquiring trade agreements.
 The discovery of the Americas at the end of the 15th century created even a stronger passion in the European powers to navigate and find new lands, just like the discovery of America, to expand the borders of their Republics and Empires.

 When the Europeans traveled to India, the sea route would go around Africa.
-After seeing that the Ottoman Empire and other Muslim powers had been losing their control over Africa due to political unrest and mutinies, the European took advantage of it and gradually started to colonize the African Continent.
+After seeing that the Ottoman Empire and other Muslim powers had been losing their control over Africa due to political unrest and mutinies, the Europeans took advantage of it and gradually started to colonize the African Continent.

-The Dutch colonization of South Africa
+The Dutch Colonization of South Africa

 The Dutch of Colonization seems like a minor coincidence to us as the Dutch settlement in South Africa began in the year 1647 when the Dutch Ship “Nieuwe Haarlem” got shipwrecked near the Ocean territory of South Africa.